rankabaam/legacy-website-rebuild/README.md

 ## Background

 The original website was based on XE and was initially maintained through an administrator account for uploading photos, videos, and basic content updates.

-Over time, the CMS became difficult to maintain, and after platform or hosting environment changes, the old site structure became unreliable.
+Over time, the CMS became difficult to maintain.
+After platform or hosting environment changes, the old site structure became unreliable and difficult to preserve.

-The website was rebuilt from the ground up using WordPress to create a more maintainable structure for church information, media content, gallery pages, and service-related access.
+The website was rebuilt from the ground up using WordPress to create a more maintainable structure for public information, media content, gallery pages, sermon resources, and service-related access.

 ## Main Areas of Work